-The stated purpose is to confront a witness with a document to verify the accuracy of that witness’ testimony.
+The stated purpose is to confront a witness with a document to verify the accuracy of that witness’s testimony.

 Equally important is the handling of documents.
-I consider it a good habit to always give a copy of a document to a witness, if necessary in original and translation, to avoid a future objection.
-I find it most helpful to collect these documents in a witness bundle, that can be organised by topic and chronologically.
+I consider it a good habit to always give a copy of a document to a witness (both in the original language and a translation, if necessary), to avoid a future objection.
+I find it most helpful to collect these documents in a witness bundle that can be organised by topic and chronologically.
 A witness bundle makes it as easy as possible for the tribunal to follow the documentary record and can be a useful tool in deliberations.

 Making and dealing with objections

 Objections are another specific feature of cross-examination with which civil law lawyers may not be familiar.
-The first point to keep in mind when making objections is they are a tactical tool, and can be used to disrupt the opposing counsel’s cross-examination.
+The first point to keep in mind when making objections is that they are a tactical tool, and can be used to disrupt the opposing counsel’s cross-examination.
 However, an advocate should be sure to make only technically justified objections.
-Doing otherwise will jeopardise the credibility of the advocate who may lose the tribunal’s sympathy.
+Doing otherwise will jeopardise the credibility of the advocate, who may lose the sympathy of the tribunal.

 Finally, there is the question of how to make an objection.
 My personal preference is not to interrupt the lawyer asking the questions, as it may be perceived as aggressive and could even lead to a shouting match between counsel.
 Rather, I prefer to wait until the lawyer has finished asking the question and then to make the objection directly to the tribunal.